 The advancement of ICT (Information and Communication Technology) and the Internet enables to obtain various information through the Web.
-Especially, M2M [2] and Web services [9] play an important role.
+Especially, M2M and Web services play an important role (Wu et al., 2011; Alonso, Casati, Kuno and Machiraju, 2004).
 The M2M allows various devices to communicate with each other without human intervention.
 A background of M2M progress is an acceleration of communication and evolution of sensor technology.
 Used with the cloud computing and big-data processing, M2M is promising to gather real-world contexts that provide values.

 Web service is a technology that provides a feature of a system as a service on the Web.
 Web service can be accessed by a Web standard protocol.
 The protocol is usually SOAP or REST over HTTP to exchange XML data between a service and a client.
-The XML-based communication over the Web standard allows developers to integrate distributed and heterogeneous systems.
+The XMLbased communication over the Web standard allows developers to integrate distributed and heterogeneous systems.
 Thus, modern systems often publish own API as a Web service (called Web-API) so that external applications can retrieve information from the system.